xaviripo/bachelor-thesis/thesis/contents/3-pushouts/3-bm.md

 ## The Blakers-Massey Connectivity Theorem

+It turns out, though, that the same is not true for higher homotopy groups.
+In fact, the best approximation we have obtained so far for this problem is the Blakers-Massey connectivity theorem.
+This theorem doesn't allow computing the higher homotopy groups of spaces, but rather, it only gives information on the connectivity of such spaces--a property that only relies on the triviality of its homotopy groups.

 ### Connectivity and truncatedness

 Two central notions to Blakers-Massey are those of truncatedness and connectivity of a type, which are dual to each other and related to the triviality of its identity types.